dlthompsonky/datamining-project-etc-lol/README.md

            <li> Program needs a UI / UX to be more user-friendly. </li>
            <li> Program files can be better managed by concatenating the file names with the list of names taken and checking to see if they exist. </li>
            <li> Program files can be further improved by not being only specific to the local path </li>
-           <li> Riot Developer Key Must be reset every 24 hours (since this is just temporary program and not for production)
-           <li> Program speed could be optimized by manipulating how often data is fetched by Riot's API system.
-           <li> If this were to be production key (from Riot), then previous 2 problems would be solved.
            <li> Program needs better way of managing if you're running it for the first time, want to source files again, or just looking at heatmap.
          </ul>
       </section>